-Choosing a hike in New Zealand is like choosing a meal from that cafe your mate keeps telling you about.
-You could choose their favourite, they’ve tried it heaps of times and it always goes down well.
+Choosing a hike in New Zealand is like choosing a meal from that cafe your mate keeps talking about.
+You could choose their favourite, they have it every time and it always goes down well.
 Or you could just turn up, blindly point at the menu and hope you strike it lucky.

 New Zealand Short Walks (Under 10km)